 There are several reasons why we may need to care for a baby in the NICU after they are born, such as:

-- Exposure to opioids, other drugs or alcohol in the womb
+- Exposure to drugs in the womb

 - Low birth weight